HzaCode/APIConnectorKit/README.md

-**ServerSync** demonstrates practical examples of server interaction, emphasizing data management, synchronization, and integrity assurance.
-It provides illustrative examples aimed at enhancing technical understanding of server communications.
+**ServerSync** showcases practical examples of server interactions, focusing on data management, synchronization, and ensuring data integrity.
+It is structured for easy future reference and practical application.
-### Examples

 #### **CompoundSaver**

 [**`CompoundSaver.py`**](https://github.com/HzaCode/ServerSync/blob/main/CompoundSaver.py) demonstrates server interaction through the retrieval and storage of chemical compound information to a server.
-This process involves automatic data fetching and prompts for manual data entry when necessary, ensuring data completeness, serving as the initial example of server communication.
+This process involves automatic data fetching and prompts for manual data entry when necessary, ensuring data completeness.

 #### **CompoundUpdater**